AdguardTeam/tsurlfilter/README.md

 Bootstrap the packages in the current repo.
 Installing all their dependencies and linking any cross-dependencies.

+**Note**: If you want to use another linked packages in monorepo workspace, link it in root folder

 ```
 lerna run test
 ```